smartheim/wakaamaNode/docs/quickstart/getting-started.md

 id3311::instance ledsInstance;

 // If this context object goes out of scope, you will be
-// disconnected from all connected servers automatically.
+// automatically disconnected from all connected servers automatically.
 LwM2MConnect context("testClient");
 ```